 When a booking has been modified, a new balance will be calculated and show in the invoice.
 If necessary the booking status will be also be changed.

 To remove an item from the invoice, click on the Change button as mentioned above, then the red Remove from Invoice button.
-If the item you’re removing has packaged items attached to it, you can remove those also by checking the Remove package contents box, as seen in the screenshot below.
+If the item you’re removing has packaged items attached to it, the package contents will be removed as well.

 If a payment has already been collected on the invoice, removing the item does not automatically refund it.
 You need to do so via the Transactions link above the invoice.

 To delete an individual booking from the system, you must update the status of your booking to either cancelled or void.

 Once you’ve pulled up the booking you wish to remove in your Checkfront account, click on the booking status button to reveal a drop-down menu of statuses.

 Choosing Cancelled, will remove the booking from your calendar and make the designated inventory available again.
 A pop-up window will remind you to refund any payments through the transactions tab.
 When cancelled, the booking will remain in your system for future reference.

 If you choose Void though, the booking will be purged from the system within 24 hours and will not be searchable in the future.
 Please bare in mind that you cannot void a booking that has any transactions applied to it.
 If transactions were applied, the void option will not be listed in the status drop-down.
 In this case, you should choose cancelled instead.